futureoceanslab/FOL_Studygroup/Sessions/Good Practices/Good_Practices.md

 output_file <- "data/results.csv"

-# Convert **paths** into variables
+## Convert **paths** into variables

-Not only paths but numbers or other variables that you will use a lot, its better to convert them into variables, that way you will reduce chances of carring a mistake into the analysis
+Not only paths but numbers or other variables that you will use a lot, its better to convert them into variables, that way you will reduce chances of carrying a mistake into the analysis

 ```r